connerj70/personal-website/src/markdown-pages/highest-paying-programming-jobs.md

 #### Required Qualifications and Expertise
 A solutions architect is usually required to have around 5 years of experience in software system architecture as well as software engineering.
 Many jobs require a bachelors degree, however some will substitute equivalent experience.

-Advanced knowledge in atleast two or three compiled languages such as Golang, Rust, Java, or C# is usually required.
+Advanced knowledge in at least two or three compiled languages such as Golang, Rust, Java, or C# is usually required.
 Expertise in front end technologies such as JavaScript, HTML, and CSS is also a requirement for most jobs.
 Experience with AWS, and Azure is a plus as well.

 #### Hot Cities For Enterprise Architects